bambora/checkout-sdk-web/README.md

 **CDN:** <https://static.bambora.com/checkout-sdk-web/latest/checkout-sdk-web.min.js>

-Minified and gzipped size is ~5.5 KB.
+Minified and gzipped size is ~6 KB.

+The CDN version contains a polyfill to support promises in IE 11.

 The NPM package supports ESM.

 **Browser support:**
 All major browsers above version `N - 1`, where `N` is the most recent version.
-For Internet Explorer, only version 11 is supported.
+For Internet Explorer, only version 11 is supported via Promise polyfill (only on CDN).
+The NPM package does not include the polyfill.
 We don't test other browsers, but bug reports and pull requests for bugs related to older versions or uncommon browsers are always welcome.

 ## Build